Pocket Bravery: Development

 The studio was committed from the beginning to bringing transparency to the development of the project so that players can regain confidence their lost in Trajes Fatais.
 They started a funding campaign on Indiegogo bringing exclusive rewards to donors using an all-or-nothing format.
 If they did not achieve the goal in the estimated time, they would refund the money raised and the project would be ceased.
 The campaign offered several contribution options that led to different rewards: from the possibility of becoming a beta tester, obtaining a digital artbook and even creating a character for the game.
 The extended options also included a new game mode (Tag Strike), character color editing, a version for mobile devices and even new characters.
 The deadline coincided with the launch of the open beta version.

 From the beginning, they wanted to create a game that clearly showed the fundamentals for applying strikes, understanding why and how they work the way they do and how to link one strike into another.
 In addition, it also addressed the diversity of nationalities, so the Nigerian character Ndidi was created because Nigeria is one of the African countries with the largest fighting community of the continent.

+In November 2025, co-founder and director Anderson Halfeld stepped away from Statera Studio due to personal health reasons.
+Following his departure, long-time artist Ed Junior and programmer Erasmo Bellumat became partners in the studio, ensuring the continuation of the project and its planned content.
+A sequel, Pocket Bravery 2, was confirmed to be in development, retaining the pixel art style of the original while incorporating new characters and gameplay systems.
+Additionally, a Mega Drive version of Pocket Bravery was announced to be in development for collectors.